syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/How-to.md

 >**NOTE**
 It is applicable for the bottom line and outline border when setting the container type as filled and outlined respectively.

+## Customize the corner radius of the outline border

+When setting the OutlineCornerRadius property as double value, the corner radius of the container will be changed.

+{% tabs %}

+{% highlight xaml %}

+<inputLayout:SfTextInputLayout
+    Hint="Name"
+    ContainerType="Outlined"
+	OutlineCornerRadius="8"/>

+{% endhighlight %}

+{% highlight c# %}

+var inputLayout = new SfTextInputLayout();
+inputLayout.Hint = "Name";
+inputLayout.ContainerType = ContainerType.Outlined;
+inputLayout.OutlineCornerRadius = 8;

+{% endhighlight %}

+{% endtabs %}

+>**NOTE**
+It is applicable for the outline border when setting the container type as outlined.

+## Customize the reserve spaces for assistive labels

+The reserved spaces for assistive labels can be removed by setting the ReserveSpaceForAssistiveLabels to false.

+{% tabs %}

+{% highlight xaml %}

+<inputLayout:SfTextInputLayout
+    Hint="Name"
+	HelperText="Enter your name"
+    ContainerType="Outlined"
+	ReserveSpaceForAssistiveLabels="False"/>

+{% endhighlight %}

+{% highlight c# %}

+var inputLayout = new SfTextInputLayout();
+inputLayout.Hint = "Name";
+inputLayout.HelperText = "Enter your name";
+inputLayout.ContainerType = ContainerType.Outlined;
+inputLayout.ReserveSpaceForAssistiveLabels = false;

+{% endhighlight %}

+{% endtabs %}